-Expenditure total number of days of eligible service period

-service period in the income year
+number of days of eligible service period in the expenditure year

 The current year amount is immediately deductible in the income year in which the prepayment is incurred.

 The later year amount is that part of your prepayment that relates to the thing to be done in future income years.
 This amount is the difference between the total amount of prepaid expenditure incurred and the current year amount.